 Picturing your perfect Galapagos cruise getaway is the best place to start in planning your trip, but you’ll only have so much time to see the very best these majestic islands have to offer.
 When you’re not sure where to go and what to do in the Galapagos Islands, try our top 9, traveler-tested, Quasar-approved destinations.

 Seated at 90 degrees west and 1 degree south, Galapagos “is a scattering of 13 main islands, each with its own character.”
 Known for its diverse array of prehistoric creatures, colorful marine animals, and vibrant flora, these islands are home to some of the strangest and most captivating life imaginable.
-Nestled into the islands are sites you simply can’t miss on your Galapagos adventure, as these are the very sites that won The Galapagos Islands a spot on The World’s Ultimate Bucket List.
+Nestled into the islands are sites you simply can’t miss on your Galapagos adventure, as these are the very sites that won The Galapagos Islands a spot on The Best Bucket List Trips.

 With nearly 35 years of experience guiding passengers on unforgettable Galapagos expeditions, allow Quasar to guide you in planning the trip of a lifetime.
 Read on for the top places to visit in the Galapagos, by can’t-miss activity.